Coconut Macaroons with a hint of cardamom & no condensed milk

 - PREHEAT oven 180˚C, 160˚C fan

-- ADD ground almonds, cardamom and coconut and gently fold into the eggs mixture until combine.
+- ADD ground almonds, cardamom and coconut and gently fold into the eggs mixture until combined.

 - CHILL for 30 minutes if your kitchen is warm and the mixture is slightly runny.

-- SCOOP out using an ice cream scoop to form a ball and place on a paper line baking tray.
-This recipe you make roughly 12-16 macaroons.
+- SCOOP out using an ice cream scoop to form a ball and place it on a paper-lined baking tray.
+In this recipe, you make roughly 12-16 macaroons.

 - BAKE for 15-20 minutes until golden brown.